Standing desks are becoming increasingly popular, sweeping work and home offices and changing the work experience for thousands.

 Full Desk or Riser

-There are two options in desks that go from standing to sitting heights: Full standing desks raise up and down an entire work surface, whereas riser sit on top of an existing surface.
+Two options in desks go from standing to sitting heights: Full standing desks raise and down an entire work surface, whereas risers sit on top of an existing surface.

 Comfortable Both Standing and Sitting

 Standing desks must be able to go high enough to accommodate your height and allow your shoulders to align correctly and low enough that you can sit comfortably with your legs and arms positioned at ergonomically correct angles.

 Full standing desks sometimes struggle to go high enough, so check the maximum height and make sure it's tall enough for you.
 By contrast, risers may not push flat enough to the desktop surface for you to be comfortable, especially if your desktop surface is thick.
 Make sure you check the table clearance height for risers.